DynamicDevices/uwb-mqtt-publisher/TESTING.md

 This guide explains how to test the UWB MQTT Publisher locally without requiring physical hardware.

+## Recent Fixes and Improvements

+- **Logger Fix**: Fixed `TypeError: 'bool' object is not callable` - use `self._verbose` instead of `self.verbose` attribute
+- **MQTT TLS Fix**: Only use TLS for ports 8883/8884; plain MQTT for port 1883
+- **Parsing Error Handling**: Added validation to handle distance packets arriving before assignment packets
+- **Verbose Logging**: Reduced noise - only logs important information, not every packet detail

 ## Prerequisites

 Install required Python packages: